daminiessence/mj-order-tracking-app/README.md

 # Mary Jardin Order Tracking App

-Ordering app meant to be used for agent-based ordering network like Mary Jardin.
+Ordering app that is meant to be used for agent-based ordering network like Mary Jardin.
 I am not affiliated to Mary Jardin.
-This app is just me trying to learn how to develop web apps in Rails.
-This app is still a work in progress.
+This app is my effort learning and developing web apps in Rails.
+This project is still a work in progress.

 ## Getting Started